andromash/jv-internet-shop-romash/README.md

 # jv-internet-shop-romash

-This is project that implements idea of secured internet shop.
+This is the project that implements idea of secured internet shop.
-The main subject of shop is different beverages.
+The main subject of the shop is different beverages.
 This projects represents client - server architecture.

-Technologies used in this project:
+Technologies, used in this project:
 - Java 8
 - Servlets
 - Filters